EstatePass

 MEDIUM

-A property owner wants to build a deck that extends slightly into the required side yard setback.
+A property owner wants to build a garage that exceeds the maximum height allowed in their residential zone.
 What municipal body would typically hear their application for relief?

 EASY